New Developments in Medical Sonography

-“We can position the patient and have him or her do maneuvers to see how the tendons and muscles move, as opposed to MRI where the patient is laying still,” Goss explained.
+“We can position the patient and have him or she do maneuvers to see how the tendons and muscles move, as opposed to MRI where the patient is lying still,” Goss explained.
 “The biggest thing with ultrasound is the dynamic maneuvers that can be performed.”

 • Contrast ultrasounds.
 Another recent advance is the Food and Drug Administration approval of contrast used in liver ultrasounds to see blood flows to tumors and help in determining between malignant and benign focal hepatic lesions in adults and children.
 The contrast helps visualize organs and blood flow.

 “The goal is to reduce the number of CT scans,” Goss said.
 Unlike ultrasounds, CT scans use radiation.
 Contrast ultrasound also is approved for heart scans.

 • Women’s health & fetal health.
 3D and 4D ultrasound images are being used to evaluate breast masses and the placement of IUDs.
 The additional dimension provides volume measurements.

 Color Doppler has been around for a number of years, but it’s now being used more in obstetrics and high-risk pregnancies.
 It is often used to diagnose and assess congenital heart abnormalities.

 • Endoscopy.
 4D ultrasound is being used during endoscopy procedures, particularly pancreatic conditions and rectal wall tumors.
 The technique helps the provider see a colon polyp and determine its depth.

 • Tissue elasticity assessments.
 Goss expects growth in the use of ultrasound elastography, which shows tissue thickness.
 It can be used to assess cancerous tumors.
 It also is being used to determine liver stiffness in fatty liver disease and for assessing or monitoring the presence of cirrhosis.